Tax proposals, few candidates on August 4 ballot

 In the midst of a pandemic, with the possibility that distancing and other precautions may continue to be necessary, important elections will be held August 4 and November 3.
 Even with so much else requiring our focus, Dearborn voters will need to make informed choices on candidates and ballot questions.

-We don’t even know for certain what voting will look like this year, although indications now are that there will be in-person voting at schools as usual, even while more voters are likely to take advantage of the vote-by-mail option.
+We don’t even know for certain what voting will look like this year, although it appears at this point (as of mid-June) that there will be in-person voting at schools as usual, even while more voters are likely to take advantage of the vote-by-mail option.

 Two local officials who are up for re-election have already won, by virtue of being unopposed.